Auerilas/ecopy/docs/source/ordination.rst

 	.. py:attribute:: evals

-		Eigenvalues in order of largest to smallest
+		Eigenvalues in order of largest to smallest.

 	.. py:attribute:: evecs

-		Normalized eigenvectors corresponding to each eigenvalue (i.e. the principle axes)
+		Normalized eigenvectors corresponding to each eigenvalue (i.e. the principle axes).

 	.. py:attribute:: scores